 Ullman's website sells a China nosode 200C.
 Ullman tells us -

 To clarify, the source of this medicine is from a respected homeopathic pharmacy that sells only to professional homeopaths.
-They obtained the original source material from the sputum of 13 Chinese patients.
+They obtained the original source material from the sputum of 13 Chinese patients.and -

 Manufactured by a respected American homeopathic pharmacy who has received third party authentication.